foss2serve/git-intro-activity/activity.md

     git config --global user.name 'BOGUS NAME'
     git config --global user.email 'BOGUS@EMAIL'

+WARNING: The name and email you give will be listed on each commit you make.
+If this repository is ever published, your name and email on every commit will be too.
+Also, if you are working on a shared computer, you should consider changing this configuration before you walk away.

 1. What are these commands doing?

 2. What is the purpose of `--global`?